okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 spring.jpa.hibernate.ddl-auto=validate
 ```

-This causes Hibernate to validate if the schema to see if it matches with what's defined in Java.
+This causes Hibernate to validate the schema to see if it matches with what's defined in Java.
 If no match is found, the application will not start.

 Delete and create a new PostgreSQL database instance, since the first instance was created using JPA.